-BASIC SCIENCES (YEARS ONE AND TWO)
+PRECLINICAL SCIENCES (YEARS ONE AND TWO)

 Regular attendance is a core expectation of our curriculum.
 Students are responsible not only for their own learning but also for fostering a learning environment conducive to all students' success.
 As such, failure to attend any learning session not only negatively affects the learning of students who are absent but also their colleagues.
-Accordingly, 100 percent attendance is expected and required for all small and large group learning sessions.
-Faculty facilitators will record attendance at the beginning of each small group session.
+Accordingly, 100 percent attendance is expected and required for all synchronous learning sessions.
+Faculty facilitators will record attendance during each small group session.
 Any student who is absent will be reported to the attendance officer, who is the only person that may deem an absence excused.
 In general, excused absences will be given only for students who meet the criteria for a leave of absence (LOA).